 Best outdoor succulents for beginners

 You may say that it looks exactly like a palm, but don’t get confused they are succulents only.
 Leaves have green, greyish, or blue-green and they are like a strap with small, sharp teeth that line the leaf edges.
 Their woody trunks make them appear even less like succulents.
 You need not water them regularly as they are the habitat of growing in desserts.
-You can easy propagate by leaves or even stem cutting method.
+You can easily propagate by leaves or even stem cutting method.

 It is preferred to keep these dry during summers.
 You can either grow them in containers or even in rock gardens.
-Flowers emerge in shades of red, pink, yellow, and white colours.
+Flowers emerge in shades of red, pink, yellow, and white colors.
 They attract hummingbirds.

 You need to water them regularly, especially when found soil is dry.
-If you wish to propagate then either use stem cutting method or leaves.
+If you wish to propagate then either use the stem cutting method or leaves.

-- During winters, it’s opposite you need to water them less and give them more time to grow as they aren’t growing actively during this season.
+- During winters, it’s the opposite you need to water them less and give them more time to grow as they aren’t growing actively during this season.

-- You should always start with easy to grow succulents.
+- You should always start with easy-to-grow succulents.